DiSPA: Differential Substructure-Pathway Attention for Drug Response Prediction

-Performance differences became more pronounced in the Drug--blind and Disjoint--set settings, which require extrapolation to unseen chemical structures.
-In both scenarios, DiSPA consistently outperformed all baseline methods, achieving the lowest RMSE and highest correlation metrics among compared models (Table~\ref{tab:performance}).
-To assess whether these gains were uniformly distributed, we further examined performance at the drug and cell--line levels.
-As illustrated in Figure~\ref{fig:performance}b, DiSPA achieved higher Pearson correlation coefficients than DRPreter for 70.0\% of drugs and 57.3\% of cell lines, indicating that improvements are systematic rather than driven by a small subset of cases.
+Performance differences became more pronounced in the Drug-blind and Disjoint-set settings, which require extrapolation to unseen chemical structures.
+In both scenarios, DiSPA consistently outperformed all baseline methods, achieving the lowest RMSE and the highest correlation metrics among compared models (Table~\ref{tab:performance}).
+This trend was robust across split seeds, and the broader Drug-blind variance reflected a few low-similarity, high-error drugs (Figure~\ref{sfig:drugblind_variation}, Table~\ref{stab:seed_robustness} and Method \ref{smeth:scaffold_similarity}).
+To assess whether these gains were uniformly distributed, we further examined performance at the drug and cell line levels.
+As illustrated in Figure~\ref{fig:performance}b, DiSPA achieved higher PCC than DRPreter for 70.0\% of drugs and 57.3\% of cell lines, indicating that improvements are systematic rather than driven by a small subset of cases.

-To further assess cross--dataset robustness, we conducted an additional evaluation on the independent CTRP dataset (Table~\ref{stab:ctrp}).
-DiSPA achieved competitive performance across all metrics (RMSE=$1.0570\pm0.0057$, PCC=$0.8865\pm0.0015$, SCC=$0.8914\pm0.0012$), comparable to state--of--the--art baselines.
-While DIPK achieved marginally lower RMSE and higher correlation on this dataset, DiSPA consistently outperformed earlier methods such as DRPreter, DeepTTA, and DEERS.
-These results indicate that the proposed model generalizes reliably beyond the primary benchmark, without evidence of dataset--specific overfitting.
+To evaluate generalization beyond the primary GDSC benchmark, we additionally assessed DiSPA on an independent CTRP \citep{seashore2015harnessing} evaluation and a cross-dataset evaluation on the integrated dataset from CCLE \citep{barretina2012cancer} and PRISM \citep{yu2016high}, where it showed strong overall performance under both external settings (Tables~\ref{stab:ctrp} and~\ref{stab:ccle}).
+These results suggest that the model generalizes beyond the primary benchmark, although further validation across additional datasets would be beneficial.